 Today, January 31st, 2021, I deleted my WhatsApp account.

-I’ve been an user of this platform since, approximately, 10 years.
+I have been an user of this platform since, approximately, 10 years.
 The first time I installed WhatsApp was with my Samsung Galaxy Spica running Android 2.1.
 By that time, WhatsApp was an application not ran by Facebook.
 It cost 0.89€ in the Apple AppStore and, for Android, was free (although, technically, the service was 0.89€/year in Android).

 I only had to paid once, and I paid gladly, because WhatsApp was a service I was using with a lot of people.